 • Medical insurance covers drug cost, while dietary supplements are not normally covered.

-ELEOTIN® is sold in several other countries besides the U.S. and Canada so regulatory approvals have been received for a food/dietary supplement product in those countries.
+Eleotin® is sold in several other countries besides the U.S. and Canada so regulatory approvals have been received as a food/dietary supplement product in those countries.
 For example:

 There appears to be a few changes in regulatory environments in a few countries recently.
 Consequently, obtaining the Canadian and Chinese approval equivalent to the U.S. FDA drug approval is in the process.

-How Come My Doctor Hasn't Heard Of ELEOTIN®?
+How Come My Doctor Has Not Heard of Eleotin®?

 It usually takes a long time for doctors to know about a new product.
-Considering that ELEOTIN® was introduced in March of 1998, and that Eastwood Bio-Medical Canada Inc. (EBMR) was a tiny company, ELEOTIN® is very well known for such a short period of time.
-Also, nothing can be further from the truth than saying “ELEOTIN® is not a well known product.”
-According to a survey, almost 100% of Korean endocrinologists know about ELEOTIN® or have at least heard of it.
-About 70% of Korean diabetics know about or have at least heard of it.
-Diabetes associations of a couple of countries officially issued special review newsletters.
-You can read these newsletters and reviews at the EBMR website at www.eleotin.ca.
+Considering that Eleotin® was introduced in March of 1998, and that Eastwood Bio-Medical Canada Inc. (EBMR) was a tiny company, Eleotin® is very well known for such a short period of time.

-In my own investigation, I found that Eastwood Bio-Medical Canada Inc. never did and never will give any financial support to medical doctors.
-Therefore, you can trust that when your doctor recommends ELEOTIN®, that it is purely due to their conviction in the benefits of ELEOTIN® for you, and not for their personal financial reasons.
-Of course, a doctor can be a distributor of ELEOTIN®, but in that case, it is required that he should clearly tell the patient that he is a distributor.
+Eastwood Bio-medical Research Inc. never did and never will give any financial support to medical doctors.
+Therefore, you can trust that when your doctor recommends Eleotin® that it is purely due to their conviction in the benefits of Eleotin® for you, and not for their personal financial reasons.
+Of course, a doctor can be a distributor of Eleotin®, but in that case, it is required that he should clearly tell the patient that he is a distributor.

 Why Should I Recommend Any Herbal Product?

 Most western doctors used to be quite skeptical about herbal products.
-But in general, this skeptical attitude of western doctors is rapidly changing.
+This skeptical attitude of is rapidly changing.
 In Europe and Asia, many doctors with conventional western medical training are using these kinds of herbal remedies.
 There, herbal medicine is not “complimentary.”
 It is already a part of the mainstream.
 In North America, more and more doctors are also exploring herbal products with an open mind.